 The Kruger Bungalow Safari package includes game drives, safari guides, park entry fees, meals and drinks showed on the itinerary and an optional Panorama Route day trip.
 Excellent value for an exciting Kruger National Park experience!

-The three-day Kruger Park Bungalow Safari starts off in the bustling city of Johannesburg where you will be collected from your pre-tour accommodation (hotel / guesthouse).
+This three-day Kruger Park Bungalow Safari starts off in the bustling city of Johannesburg where you will be collected from your pre-tour accommodation (hotel / guesthouse).
 Collection can be arranged from the OR Tambo International Airport between 6:30 and 8:00am at a small extra cost.
 From Johannesburg we travel east to the Kruger National Park, South Africa’s premier game reserve, in an air-conditioned transfer vehicle.
-We stop for lunch (own account) in a small town along the way, arriving at the famous Kruger Park in the afternoon.
+We stop for lunch (own account) in a small town along the way, arriving at Kruger Park in the afternoon.

 This sunset drive is conducted by a SANParks game ranger in an official Kruger Park vehicle.
 It is not a private group game drive; which means other guests may join the drive.
 The advantage of taking a sunset game drive with SANParks is that the official rangers are allowed to return to camp after the normal gate closing times.
 The sunset game drive in Kruger Park is ideal for spotting nocturnal animals that become more active after dark.